Skip to main content

 In order for your application to be considered complete (and reviewed) you must meet the following eight requirements.

-1. Review the Research Areas to indicate at least three faculty who are doing research that interests you.
-You will be asked to identify which faculty member(s) are you potentially interested in working with.
-It would be helpful if you had made contact with potential faculty rotation mentors to see if they are accepting new graduate students, however, it is not necessary.
+1. Review the Research Areas to identify at least three faculty members whose research interests you.
+In the educational section of the PhD application, you will be asked to specify which faculty members you are particularly interested in working with.
+You should also include these faculty names in your academic statement of purpose.
+It would be beneficial to contact potential faculty rotation mentors to determine if they are accepting new graduate students; however, this step is not required.

 2. Choose a concentration that most interests you.